(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 It can take many forms, but in essence it's a list of players organized in either an overall ranking order or broken down into separate categories, most commonly organized into positions.
 That's a bit different from the final exam, where you're throwing concepts onto the sheet without knowledge of the topics included; the fantasy cheat sheet is designed with precise knowledge of your league type, draft format, league settings and the like.
 It's like getting the final exam questions in advance, so as to customize a cheat sheet perfect for its application.

 Focusing on ESPN's AL-only, position-by-position cheat sheet, let's take a closer look at what's involved: Players are divided up into ranked lists within all of their eligible positions for 2020.
-Alex Bregman, who qualifies at both third base and shortstop, is listed atop the third basemen and is second in the shortstops sections, with his other eligible position indicated in parentheses (rankings all as of April 22).
-Players are listed with both their valuation ranking within said position and their overall ranking in parentheses, so Bregman's No. 4 overall ranking is indicated along with his positional ranks.
-Gio Gonzalez of the Chicago White Sox, by comparison, is the No. 61 starting pitcher and No. 232 overall player.
+DJ LeMahieu, who qualifies at first base, second base and third base, is listed atop the second basemen, is third in the first basemen and seventh in the third basemen sections, with his other eligible positions indicated in parentheses (rankings all as of Feb.
+15).
+Players are listed with both their valuation ranking within said position and their overall ranking in parentheses, so LeMahieu's No. 13 overall ranking is indicated along with his positional ranks.
+Dane Dunning of the Texas Rangers, by comparison, is the No. 64 starting pitcher and No. 232 overall player.

-For those unfamiliar with the auction-draft system, how to calculate auction values or their importance in cheat sheet structuring, you can check back to Part 3 of my Playbook series, which discusses these in detail.
-To summarize here, I always advise crafting dollar-value sets for each of your drafts, whether auction or snake-draft format, in order to more easily separate tiers of players and determine the valuation distances between players within the same position.
+For those unfamiliar with the salary-cap draft system, how to calculate dollar values or their importance in cheat sheet structuring, you can check back to Part 3 of my Playbook series, which discusses these in detail.
+To summarize here, I always advise crafting dollar-value sets for each of your drafts, whether salary-cap or snake draft format, in order to more easily separate tiers of players and determine the valuation distances between players within the same position.
 The inclusion of the overall ranking does help with this in the ESPN cheat sheets.
-I do prefer that auction values be calculated to include cents, however.
+I do prefer that dollar values be calculated to include cents, however.

 With such a cheat sheet, and a snake-draft league format, its utility is simple: You cross off names as they're selected, leaving you a list of remaining, available players for when your next turn arrives.
 For an overall-rankings cheat sheet, such as AJ Mass' top 300 overall head-to-head points league version, crossing off names makes it easy to determine the best overall selection independent of position.
 I prefer to have and update both the overall and position-by-position versions, in order to tell whether a certain position might be thinning out more quickly, elevating the top-ranked remaining player at that spot to the most obvious next pick.